piotrbajdek/lngcnv/README.md

 # WHAT IS LNGCNV

-lngcnv may stand for _'language converter'_, _'linguistic converter'_, _'lenguaje convertido'_, and the like.
+'lngcnv' may stand for _'language converter'_, _'linguistic converter'_, _'lenguaje convertido'_, and the like.

 lngcnv constitutes a set of linguistic tools which allow **(a)** displaying pronunciation of a phrase and **(b)** converting between different (e.g., regional) norms of orthography when a word or some piece of text is provided as an argument directly from the command line.